-Foetal Alcohol Spectrum Disorder (FASD, American Academy of Pediatrics, 2000) is recognized as one of the leading causes of intellectual disability, resulting in significant cognitive deficits in 2-5% of children with no associated genetic origin.
-A recent study conducted in the United States of America reports 10.2% of pregnant women are drinking alcohol, compared to 63.6% of non-pregnant women in childbearing age.
-With a typical delay of 4 weeks in recognising pregnancy, a majority of women likely continue drinking and exposing their foetus to alcohol at least in the early stages of their pregnancy.
-Despite recent claims that the risk of drinking during pregnancy is exaggerated, a metaanalysis of 34 cohort studies demonstrates a significant detrimental association between binge prenatal alcohol exposure and child cognition.
-This is supported by advanced brain imaging studies that reveal structural, metabolic, and functional brain abnormalities associated with prenatal alcohol exposure.
-For mild-to-moderate prenatal alcohol exposure, a positive but small association with child cognition was found in a large study but with limited access to detailed outcome measures.
-Despite extensive preclinical studies examining the mechanisms underlying prenatal alcohol effects, there is little information about how drinking during pregnancy affects brain development in children.
+Fetal Alcohol Spectrum Disorder (FASD, American Academy of Pediatrics, 2000) is recognized as one of the leading causes of intellectual disability, resulting in significant cognitive deficits in 2%-5% of children^{1,2} with no associated genetic origin.3 A recent study conducted in the United States of America reports that 10.2% of pregnant women are drinking alcohol, compared with 63.6% of non-pregnant women in childbearing age.
+With a typical delay of 4 weeks in recognising pregnancy,5 a majority of women likely continue drinking and exposing their foetus to alcohol at least in the early stages of their pregnancy.4 Despite recent claims that the risk of drinking during pregnancy is exaggerated,^{6,7} a meta-analysis of 34 cohort studies demonstrates a significant detrimental association between binge prenatal alcohol exposure and child cognition.8 This is supported by advanced brain imaging studies that reveal structural, metabolic, and functional brain abnormalities associated with prenatal alcohol exposure.
+9,10 For mild-to-moderate prenatal alcohol exposure, a positive but small association with child cognition was found in a large study but with limited access to detailed outcome measures.8 Despite extensive preclinical studies examining the mechanisms underlying prenatal alcohol effects, there is little information about how drinking during pregnancy affects brain development in children.
 Only a few studies systematically examined the connectivity of the corresponding brain networks during the resting state11-13 and working memory tasks in FASD children.
-The lack of studies investigating this type of connectivity can in part be attributed to a lack of methodology capable of reliably revealing the functional connectivity from data.
-Recently, a method was proposed and validated through an overarching framework for data-based modelling.
-Applying this overarching framework to magnetoencephalographic (MEG) measurements after reconstructing their sources in the brain enables us to analyze the location and timing of electrophysiological deficits associated with prenatal alcohol exposure with unprecedented precision, offering a quantitative evaluation of the alterations to the developing brain when exposed prenatally to alcohol and its cognitive deficits.
+14 The lack of studies investigating this type of connectivity can in part be attributed to a lack of methodology capable of reliably revealing the functional connectivity from data.
+Recently, a method was proposed and validated through an overarching framework for data-based modeling.
+15,16 Applying this overarching framework to magnetoencephalographic (MEG) measurements after reconstructing their sources in the brain enables us to analyze the location and timing of electrophysiological deficits associated with prenatal alcohol exposure with unprecedented precision, 15,16 offering a quantitative evaluation of the alterations to the developing brain when exposed prenatally to alcohol and its cognitive deficits.

-In this paper, we hypothesize that the alcohol exposure during pregnancy, even a mild or moderate amount, does result in cortical inter-hemispheric connectivity deficiency and does cause cognitive impairment in children, and validate it through a comprehensive and multitude data analysis.
+In this paper, we hypothesize that alcohol exposure during pregnancy, even a mild or moderate amount, does result in cortical inter-hemispheric connectivity deficiency and does cause cognitive impairment in children, and validate it through a comprehensive and multitude data analysis.
 We provide, for the first time, a quantitative characterization of the hypothesis.
-Specifically, we conducted an observational cohort study, and collected somatosensory evoked MEG response time series from twenty-one healthy control teenage subjects (HC group: 12 male, 9 female; age: 15.2±2.6 years), and nineteen subjects with prenatal alcohol exposure (PAE group: 13 male, 6 female; age: 16.4±2.1 years old), with no significant difference in age and gender between the HC group and PAE groups (unpaired t-test for age: $P \approx 0.201$ and $t \approx$ 1.304; $\chi$ -squared test for gender: $\chi^2 \approx 0.007$ , $P \approx 0.935$ ).
-We applied the overarching framework to reveal the timeinter-hemispheric dependent change of functional connectivity and consequently the corresponding information flow if not absent during somatosensory evoked response for children with moderate or consistent prenatal alcohol exposure, and explore the correlation between interhemispheric functional connectivity and cognitive performance quantitatively.
-Our study will clear up the recent controversy on a significant matter that has long lasting impacts on public health and the well being of the society.
+Specifically, we conducted an observational cohort study and collected somatosensory evoked MEG response time series from 21 healthy control teenage subjects (HC group: 12 males, 9 females; age: 15.2 ± 2.6 yr) and 19 subjects with prenatal alcohol exposure (PAE group: 13 males, 6 females; age: $16.4 \pm 2.1 \,\mathrm{yr}$), with no significant difference in age and gender between the HC group and the PAE group (unpaired t-test for age: $P \approx 0.201$ and $t \approx 1.304$; χ^2 test for gender: $\chi^2 \approx 0.007$, $P \approx 0.935$).
+We applied the overarching framework to reveal the time-dependent change in inter-hemispheric functional connectivity and consequently the corresponding information flow if not absent during somatosensory evoked response for children with moderate or consistent prenatal alcohol exposure and to explore the correlation between inter-hemispheric functional connectivity and cognitive performance quantitatively.
+Our study will clear up the recent controversy on a significant matter that has long lasting impacts on public health and the well-being of the society.